-The driving vision behind ADEC is the extension of educational content and opportunity beyond the traditional boundaries of the university walls, to serving not simply on-campus students but lifelong learners, broader domestic and international communities, under-served populations and even K-12 schools and the corporate/business community.
+The driving vision behind ADEC is the extension of educational content and opportunity beyond the traditional boundaries of university walls.
+ADEC members serve not only on-campus and on-line students, but also lifelong learners; broader domestic and international communities; and under-served populations.

-Through ADEC, members engage in a teaching and learning model that epitomizes a university without walls that is open, accessible, and flexible.
-The model seeks to provide instructional delivery and/or access anywhere, anytime, and to virtually anyone who seeks it.
+Through ADEC, members engage in a teaching and learning model that epitomizes a university without barriers, allowing for open, accessible, and flexible learning.
+The model seeks to provide instructional delivery or access of high quality content anywhere, anytime, and to virtually anyone who seeks it.
 In order to achieve high quality learning endeavors, ADEC members form committees to establish best practices, institutional collaborations, marketing approaches, and international and diversity outreach.

-The consortium draws upon the best and most effective subject matter specialists and information resources to share knowledge and content with learners.
-ADEC programming is offered locally, regionally, nationally, and internationally and is characterized by the following guiding principles:
+The consortium draws on the best and most effective subject matter specialists and information resources to share knowledge and content with learners.
+ADEC programming is offered locally, regionally, nationally, and internationally, and it is characterized by the following guiding principles: